-Effect of COVID-19Infection on Underlying Diabetes Mellitus
+The Effect of Covid-19 Infection on Underlying Diabetes Mellitus

-It was reported by Yang et al. that patients suffering from SARS, caused due to SARS CoV (same family as SARS-Cov-2) had a higher fasting plasma glucose and worsening of glycemic control when compared to patients with non-SARS pneumonia.
-This could be explained by the damage of the pancreatic beta cells by the SARS CoV virus as the ACE 2 receptors are also expressed on the pancreatic islets.
-Also, studies showed that SARS CoV was also identified in the pancreas of patients who died due to SARS CoV (Yang et al., 2006; Yang et al., 2010).
+It was reported by Yang et al. that patients suffering from SARS, resulted by SARS CoV (same family as SARS Cov 2) had a higher fasting plasma glucose and worsening of glycemic control in comparison to patients with non-SARS pneumonia.
+This could be described by the damage of the pancreatic beta cells by the SARS CoV virus as the ACE 2 receptors are also expressed on the pancreatic islets.
+In addition, studies showed that SARS CoV was also identified in the pancreas of patients who died due to SARSCoV (Ding et al., 2004; Yang et al., 2006; Yang et al., 2010).

-Additionally, COVID-19 can increase insulin resistance by induction of a pro-inflammatory state.
-Also, obesity which is commonly present in Type 2 Diabetes mellitus can further stimulate the cytokine response, that further decreases insulin sensitivity (Wan et al., 2006; Kassir, 2020).
+Moreover, COVID-19 can increase insulin resistance by induction of a pro-inflammatory state.
+Furthermore, obesity, which is commonly present in type 2 diabetes mellitus can further stimulate the cytokine response, that further decreases insulin sensitivity (Wan et al., 2006; Kassir, 2020).

-COVID-19has also been linked to the down regulation of ACE 2 receptors in the lungs thereby reduced the degradation of Angiotensin 2 and increased aldosterone secretion.
+COVID-19 is also linked to down-regulation of ACE 2 receptors in the lungs thereby reduced degradation of Angiotensin 2 and increased aldosterone secretion.
 This leads to hypokalemia that worsens the glycemic control in diabetic patients (Liamis et al., 2014; Pal & Bhadada, 2020).

-COVID-19 outbreak has lead to nationwide lockdowns which has reduced outdoor activity.
-This leads to reduced exposure to sunlight which has added to vitamin D deficiency already prevalent in the population.
-As vitamin D increases insulin sensitivity, its deficiency can lead to worsening of the glycemic status in diabetic patients (Szymczak-Pajor & Śliwińska, 2019; Carter et al., 2020).
+COVID-19 outbreak has led to nationwide lockdowns, which has reduced outdoor activity.
+This leads to reduced exposure to sunlight, which has added to vitamin D deficiency already prevalent in the population.
+As vitamin D increases insulin sensitivity, its shortage can result inaggravating the glycemic status in diabetics (Szymczak-Pajor & Śliwińska, 2019; Carter et al., 2020).

-Also, the drugs used in the management of ARDS and sepsis of COVID-19 patients have an indirect effect on the glycemic status of the diabetic COVID-19 patients.
-Some drugs like corticosteroids, Ritonavir/ Lopinavir, Azithromycin, Interferonbeta 1 have a hyperglycemic effect whereas others like chloroquine, Tocilizumab showed an improvement in glucose profile (Table 1) (Nakamura et al., 2011; Chou et al., 2013; Epperla & McKiernan, 2015; Gautret et al., 2020; Sallard et al., 2020).
+Additionally, the medicines consumed for treatment of ARDS and sepsis of COVID-19 patients have an indirect effect on the glycemic status of the diabetic COVID-19 patients.
+Some drugs like corticosteroids, Ritonavir/Lopinavir, Azithromycin, and Interferon-beta 1 have a hyperglycemic effect whereas others like chloroquine, Tocilizumab showed an improvement in glucose profile (Table 1) (Nakamura et al., 2011; Chou et al., 2013; Epperla & McKiernan, 2015; Gautret et al., 2020; Sallard et al., 2020).

-All these factors show that covid-19 in Diabetic patients leads to exacerbation of glycemic control which further compromises the existing immunity with the spawning of pro-inflammatory cytokines thereby generating a ferocious cycle (Figure 1).
+All these factors show that COVID-19 in diabetic patients results in exacerbation of glycemic control, which further compromises the existing immunity with the spawning of pro-inflammatory cytokines there with generating a ferocious cycle (Figure 1).